Goutproof: impervious or resistant to; protecting against gout.

 Goutproof.com is here to help you discover ways to reduce uric acid levels and control gout symptoms.
 A genuine site to help you discover ways to defend and win against gout.

 It’s great that you landed here, even though it may not be for a great reason.
-The most common reason is to find out how to never again experience that excruciating, miserable and debilitating pain only gout sufferers know.
+The most common reason is to find out how to never again experience that excruciating, miserable and debilitating pain only gout brings.

 You might be a rookie, new to the gout game and unknowingly woke up in severe pain from a flare up.
 For you, there’s a lot of fundamental information here on nutrition and physiology that can help you better understand how to approach this disease.